-Now, if you want to tell Jackie about the new sofa you bought you can tell her:
+Now, if you want to tell Jackie about the new sofa you bought, you can tell her:

-The sofa was 10% off.”
+The sofa was 10% off.

-I got 10% off my sofa.”
+I got 10% off my sofa.

-The sofa was on sale for 10% off.”
+The sofa was on sale for 10% off.

 All of these things mean the same thing: your new sofa was a bargain!

-At Safeway, the food is usually less expensive, but at Whole Foods they have more organic and healthy food.
+At Safeway, the food is usually less expensive, but at Whole Foods, they have more organic and healthy food.

 At Whole Foods, their strawberries are overpriced!
-If I want to save money, I’ll go to Safeway to find a good deal on strawberries.
+If I want to save money, I’ll go to Safeway to find a better deal.

 Don’t buy that couch here, it’s way overpriced.
 I think you can find a cheaper couch elsewhere.

 Groceries at Whole Foods are kind of overpriced.
 You can find the same things at Safeway and they cost less.

 I like this winter coat, but it’s overpriced.
 I saw the same coat somewhere else and it was 50% off.

 The food at the new Italian restaurant is good but overpriced.
 There’s a pizza place nearby that has the same quality food for half the price.

-10. A rip off
+10. A ripoff

 Sometimes, your strawberries are overpriced.
 Other times, they’re really overpriced. $10 for strawberries?!?
 Wow!

-If you think a price for something is so expensive that it’s unfair, you can call that a rip off.
+If you think a price for something is so expensive that it’s unfair, you can call that a ripoff.

-Generally, when we call something a rip off, we feel like someone is cheating us and we are angry about it.
+Generally, when we call something a ripoff, we feel like someone is cheating us and we are angry about it.
 For example:

-- Designer t-shirts are a rip off.
-Who wants to pay $90 for a simple t-shirt?
+Designer T-shirts are a ripoff.
+Who wants to pay $90 for a simple T-shirt?

-Airplane fees are such a rip off.
+Airplane fees are such a ripoff.
 I shouldn’t have to pay to check my suitcase!

 The taxi ride should have cost $10, but the driver ripped me off.
 He charged me $20!

 I tried to bargain for this souvenir, but I still think I paid too much.
 The vendor definitely ripped me off.

 Really?
 You paid $50 for a pair of fake sunglasses?
 That shop ripped you off!

 Grammar note: If you use “to rip off” as a verb, the object comes between rip and off.
-So, he ripped her off.
-They ripped you off.
+For example:

 It’s not always the store that charges too much.
 Sometimes, the price is fair but you don’t want to spend much money.